 At Debut there are three groups of technical work.
-The examiner will ask a selection from each group and before you start the section you will be asked whether you would like to play the exercises along with the click or hear a single bar of click before you commence the test.
+The examiner will ask for a selection from each group, and before starting this section candidates will be asked whether they would like to play the exercises along with the click or hear a single bar of click before commencing the test.

-- Major: E, A - Minor pentatonic: E, A
+- Major: C - Minor pentatonic: A, E